 “Ultralight backpacking pillow”

-The Instant Camp is a budget option for those looking for a lightweight backpacking pillow.
+The Rugged Camp is a budget option for those looking for a lightweight backpacking pillow.
 It’s one of the lightest pillows on the market and it packs ridiculously small.
 It provides decent support, holding your head and offering good overall stability.
 However, I don’t like the feel of the nylon on my face.
 It’s far less comfortable than other pillows.
 I guess you could solve that problem by using a shirt to cover the pillow, but I think there are better options if you’re willing to spend just a few more dollars.

 It’s a budget, super compact pillow for ultralight backpackers and hikers.